 Before I start though, I loved Games Workshop’s Necromunda, and I’ve done some “real” war gaming too, which I really enjoyed.
 That’s not what I’m talking about here, although those experiences are part of why I feel like I do about what miniatures represent.
 I’m also not saying anything about relative goodness only that the use of miniatures, or not, marks a distinct division in the type of experience you get from a roleplaying game.

 So, no burying the lead, the point of departure is the point of view of your character.
-To me games that explicitly encourage the use of miniatures and tiles to accurately represent action are fundamentally different to those that don’t.
+To me games that explicitly encourage the use of miniatures and tiles to accurately represent action create a fundamentally different experience to those that don’t.
 It’s a bit more complicated than that, but you’ll have to read on.

 For example, a miniature is in an 80’ hallway either delineated with different coloured squares that the walls or perhaps with carefully crafted pieces of wall.
 They move their allotted number of squares per turn down the corridor until they come close enough for the GM to place the ogre figure into the round room at the end.